-In light of COVID-19 pandemic, the Company reviewed the conduct of its impairment assessment and ECL methodology.
-The Company also reassessed the framework for macroeconomic overlay, incorporating pandemic scenarios to ensure that changes in economic conditions are captured in the ECL calculations.
+In light of COVID-19 pandemic, the Group reviewed the conduct of its impairment assessment and ECL methodology.
+The Group also reassessed the framework for macroeconomic overlay, incorporating pandemic scenarios to ensure that changes in economic conditions are captured in the ECL calculations.

-Allowance for expected credit losses recognized in 2021 and 2020 amounted to P118.3 million and P118.3 million, respectively.
-The carrying amounts of receivables (including "Receivable arising from PTO related to gaming equipment - net of current portion" presented as part of "Other Noncurrent Assets") amounted to P496.2 million and P535.2 million as at March 31, 2021 and 2020, respectively (see Note 7 and 13).
+Allowance for expected credit losses as of March 31, 2022 and December 31, 2021 amounted to £121.0 million.
+The carrying amounts of receivables (including "Receivable arising from PTO related to gaming equipment - net of current portion" presented as part of "Other Noncurrent Assets") for which the management believes to be recoverable amounted to £ 444.1million and £461.5 million as at March 31, 2022 and December 31, 2021 respectively (see Notes 7 and 13).